Lozart/STM32-LSM6DS3/README.md

-# stm32f3
+# STM32-LSM6DS3
-The ropository of stm32f3 codes
+The ropository of STM32F303CCT6-LSM6DS3

-This ropository is for the traning of new members of MSPCL23,including some codes of the GyroLED project.
+This ropository is for the traning of new members of MSPCL23, including some codes of the GyroControl project.